itsKaspar/tomato/README.md

 - utilities inspired by [Way Spurr-Chen](https://github.com/wayspurrchen)'s [moshy](https://github.com/wayspurrchen/moshy).
 - functionality based off of [Tomasz Sulej](https://github.com/tsulej)'s research on AVI file structure.

+It was designed to operate on video frame ordering, substraction and duplication.
+Which means you can reproduce any of the popular datamoshing effects and more.
+Different modes include :

+- i-frame deletion
+- i-frame swapping
+- p-frame duplication (and pulsing)
+- p-frame shuffling

+## Examples of usage

 ## Why did I develop tomato ?

 Most datamoshing utilities out there are pretty cool but restrain you into using specific codecs or just can't handle big files and big resolutions.